swiftlang/swift/docs/CppInteroperability/SwiftToCppInteroperabilityVisionDocument.md

 ## Introduction

-This roadmap document presents a high level overview of the “reverse” (i.e. using Swift APIs from C++) half of the C++ interoperability Swift language feature.
+This vision document presents a high level overview of the “reverse” (i.e. using Swift APIs from C++) half of the C++ interoperability Swift language feature.
 It highlights the key principles and goals that determine how Swift APIs are exposed to C++ users.
 It also outlines the evolution process for this feature.
 This document does not present the final design for how Swift APIs get mapped to C++ language constructs.
 The final design of this feature will evolve as this feature goes through the Swift evolution process.

 This document does not cover the “forward” (i.e. using C++ APIs from Swift) half of the C++ interoperability feature, as it’s already covered by a sibling document that can be found here: https://github.com/apple/swift/pull/60501 (https://github.com/apple/swift/pull/60501/files).